What is a TM44 Inspection?

 Penalties

-In case of failure to comply with the requirements, local authorities can issue a fine of £300 for every building.
+In case of failure to comply with the requirements, local authorities can issue a fine of £300 for every building per non-compliance visit.
 If you do not carry out the inspection within the next 7 days, they can fine you with an additional £200.

 Exemptions